arcadeJHS/lnurl-quests/README.md

 ```

 ### api
-This module interacts with the external world.
-Moreover: exposes additional controllers/endpoints not directly implemented by other modules.
-The reason being controllers exposed by this module require cross-module access to different services.
+This module exposes additional endpoints not directly implemented by other modules.
+The reason being thise endpoints require cross-module logic, and need to access services define elsewhere.
 ```
 POST    /api/quests/validate    - Handle all the logic required to verify, validate, and pay a claim (see the claim reward flow below)
+POST    /api/claim/reward       - Claim a payment
 ```

 ## Claim reward flow